jubbp/EM-COMM-PJ/Winlink.md

 ## Forms

-Winlink has the ability to create emails based on an agreed selection of message templates or forms.
+Winlink has the ability to create emails based on an agreed selection of message templates called forms.